ShaunDM/starter-restaurant-reservation/README.md

 - Add a calendar to the dashboard that allows people to navigate dates more easily.
 - Add the ability to map tables to a floor plan.
+- Add the ability to delete and edit tables.

 ## Technologies Used